SiaFoundation/mux/README.md

 As a privacy-focused multiplexer, SiaMux behaves differently from other muxes.
 It transparently encrypts the connection, and supports authentication via Ed25519 public keys.
-To hinder metadata analysis, It always writes data in fixed-size "packets," inserting padding as necessary.
+To hinder metadata analysis, it always writes data in fixed-size "packets," inserting padding as necessary.
 Lastly, SiaMux implements a unique feature known as *covert streams*.
 Covert streams hide their data within the padding of other streams, making them completely undetectable to